 Is a Low Voltage Directive.
 The purpose of the LVD Regulation is; To determine the safety rules and procedures and principles for conformity assessment methods required for placing the electrical equipment covered by the LVD Regulation to the market after the safety requirements and conformity assessment methods provided in this Regulation are provided.

-The numerical definition of the high voltage varies depending on the state.
-Two factors are considered to classify a voltage as ”high voltage;; risk of electric shock from airborne sparks, proximity or contact.
+The numerical definition of high voltage varies according to its condition.
+Two factors are taken into account for classifying a voltage as a "high voltage".
+Possibility of sparking in the air, electric shock hazard due to proximity or contact.
 Definitions refer to a two-conductor system or the voltage between any conductor and ground.

 In 2011, it was modeled in the US National Electrical Code (NEC) electricity installation regulations.
 There is no definition of high voltage in these embodiments.
 NEC® only covers voltages above and below the 600.
 The National Electricity Producers Association (NEMA) defines high voltage over 100kV - 230kV values.
 According to British standards BS 7671: 2008, it defines voltage difference between 1000V in alternating current between two conductors, above 1500V if it is non-wave direct current, or 600V if it is alternating current between earth and conductor and 900V when it is not wavelength.

 Electricians may only obtain licenses for certain voltage classes within certain authorization limits.

 The current generated by voltages above about 50 volts is often dangerous to the body of a person holding both ends of a circuit, so safety standards often need to be more restrictive for such circuits.
 The definition of very high voltage (EHV) depends on its content as in high voltage.
 In electrical power communication engineering, EHV materials carry 345,000 V (Volts) between conductors.
 In electronic systems, the power supply that provides energy over 275,000 volts is called EHV Power Supply and is frequently used in physics experiments.